 Montgomery's spiritual connection to her home community continued throughout her life.
 As a minister's wife living in Ontario, the author's occasions to return home were limited, yet all but one of her 20 novels have Prince Edward Island as the main setting.

 Montgomery often visited or stayed with the Webb family at Green Gables during return visits to the Island, and when she died in 1942, she was buried in the Cavendish cemetery.
 Shortly after her death, the Historic Sites and Monuments Board of Canada recognized L.M.
 Montgomery as being a person of national historic significance and a monument and plaque were erected at Green Gables.

 Green Gables today

-The house has been restored to the period of the late 1800s to reflect not only the setting in the novel, but to reflect a typical farm house of the late Victorian period.
+The house has been restored to the period of the late 1800s to reflect not only the setting in the novel, but also a typical farm house of the late Victorian period.

 The site has recently been restored with the reconstruction of period farm outbuildings, namely a barn, granary and woodshed.

 The site now more accurately depicts the farm that Montgomery would have been familiar with as the inspiration for the setting of Anne of Green Gables.